Indimeco/portfolio/README.md

 # Indimeco's 2019 Portfolio

-Created to showcase my more recent work using
+Created in 2019 to showcase some of my work
-* React
-* styled-components
-* react-spring/react-transition-group
-* @testing-library/react

 [View live site](http://indimeco.github.io/portfolio)

+The tech stack of this portfolio includes

+- React
+- styled-components
+- react-spring/react-transition-group
+- @testing-library/react